 Do you have serious questions following a car accident?
 We have answers!
 Take a look at these frequently asked questions.

 After a simple car accident involving only property damage, you may not need an attorney to help you pursue the compensation you deserve.
-On the other hand, if you suffer serious injuries, including traumatic brain injury or spinal cord damage, you may need an attorney to help you seek the compensation you deserve.
+On the other hand, if you suffer serious injuries, including: Brain injury, traumatic brain injury, or spinal cord damage, you may need an attorney to help you seek the compensation you deserve.

 After a car accident, the compensation you receive will vary depending on your injuries and the coverage carried by the person responsible for the accident.
 However, most people claim: